Sergey Brin Fast Facts

 July 2001 - Becomes Google's president of technology.

 August 10, 2015 - Google announces a corporate restructuring, forming an umbrella company called Alphabet and naming a new CEO to the core business of Google.
-Brin will continue to head up Google X in addition to being president of Alphabet while Larry Page will serve as Alphabet's CEO.
+Brin will serve as president of Alphabet while Larry Page will serve as CEO.